arobie1992/submission-repo/README.md

 }
 ```

 A similar issue seems to arise with combination operators in assignments, `int x = a || b`.
-Oddly, this doesn't seem to happen in if statements, just loop condition checks.
+Oddly, this doesn't seem to happen in if statements.
 I can't say whether it occurs in switch statements.

 ##### 4.1.1.4 Slow execution
 Depending on the number of branches and how often they are hit, the instrumented programs can take orders of magnitude longer to execute than their uninstrumented versions.
 This is likely due to the extra writes and specifically the decision to have the log functions open and close the file every time they log a branch execution.
 Some slowdown is inescapable due to the extra work the instrumented code must do, but the major bottleneck of the file operations can likely be improved.
 Since the support functions open and close the file, every single branch log must perform the necessary syscalls to get access to the file and flush the write buffer which means they do not gain any benefit of typical buffered I/O performance improvements.
 A couple different approaches, discussed next, could be taken to mitigate this issue.

 The first would be to open the file at the start of the main method and then close it just before the main function returns.
 However, this drastically increases the complexity of the plugin as it must also check for the main function, find all possible exit points, and properly add the close file instruction to all of them.
-The complexity of this risks either attempting to close an already closed file or not properly closing the file, both of which may result in breaking the instrumented program or unexpected other unexpected outcomes.
+The complexity of this risks either attempting to close an already closed file or not properly closing the file, both of which may result in breaking the instrumented program or other unexpected outcomes.

 The second would be to keep an internal buffer, likely an array, of tags that were hit, and then upon program termination, printing all of them to the file.
 This has the similar issue of complexity and finding all the exit points of the program.
 The risks are slightly different though.
 First, this would increase the memory footprint of the program by needing to store all the branch IDs.
 Second, the support functions would need to implement the appropriate array allocation and growth behaviors, leaving more possible room for errors.
 Third, incorrect instrumentation of the exit points could result in the branch trace not being printed at all or even being printed multiple times in full.